mmooddaa/old-site/_pages/about.md

 Welcome!

-Beginning Fall 2023 I will be a Postdoctoral Fellow at the Weatherhead Center for International Affairs and Department of Government at [Harvard University](https://www.gov.harvard.edu/).
-Prior to that, I was a Postdoctoral Researcher at Yale University.
+Currently, I am a Postdoctoral Fellow at the Weatherhead Center for International Affairs and Department of Government at [Harvard University](https://www.gov.harvard.edu/).
+Prior to that, I was a Postdoctoral Associate at Yale University.
 I completed my PhD at Cornell University.
 My research focuses on topics in international political economy, law and organization.
 In my current research, I study how the growth of international commercial arbitration has influenced domestic legal development and the power of countries to regulate foreign commerce.
 I also have ongoing research projects in related areas including the evolution of the international arbitration profession, anti-bribery law, and global competition law.

-Please feel free to get in touch with me [here.](mailto:michael.allen@yale.edu)
+Please feel free to get in touch with me [here.](mailto:michael_allen@fas.harvard.edu)

 <a rel="me" href="https://mastodon.social/@moda"> </a>